karthikraj-duraisamy/karthikraj-duraisamy.github.io/about.md

 > In the knowledge hunt process - I love looking for improvement always and never allowed to settle myself with what I have at present.

 > I love teaching others about what I learned - because I am more responsible while I am suggesting anything to someone else.

+> A person who is quietly confident makes the best leader - Fred Wilson, Union Square Ventures

+> The way to get started is to quit talking and start doing - Walt disney, Disney

+> In the end, a vision without the ability to execute is probably a hallucination - Steve Case, AOL

+> The fastest way to change yourself is to hang out with people who are already the way you want to be - Reid Hoffman, LinkedIn

+> It's hard to do a really good job on anything you don't think about in the shower - Paul Graham

+> You are the product of your thoughts.
+Whatever you think that you will be.
+To succeed, you must have tremendous perseverance, tremendous will - Swami Vivekananda

+> Known is a drop, unknow is an ocean - Avvaiyar

+> Wisdom is a weapon to ward off destruction; it is an inner fortress which enemies cannot destroy - Thiruvalluvar